Serving the North Since 1970

 This brings us to today - the Crisis Centre for Northern BC now serves all of Northern BC from Quesnel in the south to the Yukon border in the north and from Haida Gwaii in the west to the Alberta border in the east.
-Our centre answers over 6000 calls per year of which more than 70% are calls from people in crisis.
+Our Centre answers over 11,000 calls locally and over 7,000 nationally per year, of which more than 70% are calls from people in crisis.
 We are the suicide intervention and prevention experts in Northern BC.
 None of this would be possible without the many volunteers who have given their time to this organization and our generous funders.
 Looking to the future, the Crisis Centre will continue expanding and improving services to make every community in Northern BC a suicide-safer community while maintaining reliable, quality, 24 hour crisis line availability.

 Northern Health Authority - Mental Health and Addiction Services